 The use of biometric data is becoming more common, allowing airports to speed up boarding procedures, reduce security personnel, and ensure rapid identification of unauthorized individuals.

 Technology company Toshiba is setting an international benchmark in this field with its Face Recognition software.
-Because the software combines easily with other systems, dormakaba teamed up with Russian developer RecFaces to create an integrated biometric identification platform based on Toshiba’s facial recognition algorithm.
+Because the software combines easily with other systems, dormakaba teamed up with the developers of RecFaces to create an integrated biometric identification platform based on Toshiba’s facial recognition algorithm.

 The combined system incorporates the dormakaba access manager, a powerful control unit that can perform all tasks required for controlling and monitoring doors and locks.
 This tool can make access control decisions centrally or locally and features powerful, flexible standard functions for alarm and door management security.